teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 obj1 === obj2; // false
 ```

-Having the same content does not mean shallow equality. arr1/obj1 and arr2/obj2 are just the pointers to the values located in your machine's memory.
-So when the device takes arr1 and arr2 pointers' values, they are from different locations.
-That's why they are not shallow equal.
-And this issue often causes performance drops.
-I will note 2 of the most common mistakes inducing these drops:
+The same objects' content does not mean they are shallowly equal. `arr1/obj1` and `arr2/obj2` are just the pointers to the values located in a machine's memory.
+These pointers are different because the machine doesn't care about the content.
+This issue often causes performance drops.
+There are the most popular mistakes below:

-* arrow functions and .bind(this) in `render`
+* arrow functions and `.bind(this)` in `render`
 * using a constant object in `render`

 ### Arrow functions and .bind(this)

-Why I've mentioned arrow functions and .bind(this)?
-Suppose you have such todo component:
+Suppose you have such a component:

 ```js
 class Todo extends React.Component {